 It’s dreary and rainy out today, and I don’t wanna get out of bed.
 Since I am taking a bit of a break from traveling, I thought I’d focus more so on the Genealogy part of my blog … I still have so many lines that I need to “EXPLORE”.

-I select which one to follow next as I go through my green leaf hints on Ancestry.ca.
+I select which one to follow next as I go through my green leaf hints on ancestry.ca.
 I seem to gravitate the the photos and the stories prior to the actual statistics.
 While doing so last night, I came across my step 10th great-uncle again – Louis Joliet and thought that I would spend more time writing about him.
-I had touched a bit on him during my very 1st ancestry blog but I thought I’d dedicate a whole page to him and his awesome accomplishments.
+I had touched a bit on him during my very 1st ancestry blog and, I thought I’d dedicate a whole page to him and his awesome accomplishments.

 Before skipping onto how I got here – I suggest you read the original post which breaks down my family connection to Martin Prévost – because he is the connection to Louis Joliet, the French Explorer.